kemenaran/pico8-boot/README.md

 ======

 - It takes a while to load the tileset and tilemap.
- If needed, we can HDMA them during HBlank (one tile per scanline)
+ That's ok: the animation is fast, but still has several frames of pause between each frame, during which we can transfer data.

 - On the original boot animation, somes 8x1 lines feature 5 differents colors (4 colors + black backround).
-The GBC is limited to 4 colors per 8x1 line
+The GBC is limited to 4 colors per 8x1 line.
+ That's ok: shifting the original image by row_count + [0,1,2,1,0] pixels yields a vertical image that has maximum 3 different colors per pixel.
+It also makes the image repeating horizontally, which helps to reduce the number of tiles and palettes.
+The hblank interrupt just needs to scroll to the correct position though.

 - Although we can change the palette or tile attributes on each scanline, each 8x1 line would need to pick one of the 8 available palettes.
 So all 16 pixels blocks on a line would need to share 8 palettes.
+ That's ok: we can mirror the image horizontally, so that's one palette for each 8 8x1 line.

 Hardware infos:
-- We can change up to 23 colors per scanline (maybe more if we skip black)
+- We can change up to 20 consecutive colors per scanline (auto-increments means skipping colors is actually more expensive)
 - 8 palettes of 3 colors + black is 24 colors.
-- So we can change almost all colors during H-blank

 Clues :